Christmas with Eddie Fisher: Overview

-The album was recorded soon after the release of the hit single, "Christmas Day", which reached No. 22 in the US.
+The album was released with the success of his hit single, "Christmas Day", which would go on to reach No. 22 in the US on December 27, 1952.
+It featured five standards and three brand-new songs, having eight songs in total.
 The album debuted on the Billboard albums chart on December 6, 1952, peaking at number two and remaining on the chart for four weeks.
 It was his highest-charting album on the chart.
+"You're All I Want for Christmas" was also released as a single and would go on to also peak at No. 22 on the Billboard singles chart the next year.

 Critical reception

 William Ruhlman of AllMusic commented on the album, "There wasn't anything special about it, unless you were a Fisher fan, which there were many of in that time".
+He noted that Fisher used his "resonant tenor to express the holiday sentiments."
+The album was given a two-star rating by The Encyclopedia of Popular Music as well.